-Then the following is satisfied: \begin{lem} \begin{itemize} \item The canonical map $\widehat{\pi} : CW(M^{2n}, P^k)\to P^k$ is a continuous map. \item The map $\widehat{\pi} : CW(M^{2n}, P^k)\to P^k$ is a cell map for the standard cell decomposition of $P^{k}$ if and only if it is a homeomorphism. \end{itemize} \end{lem} \begin{proof} To prove that the map $\widehat{\pi}$ is a continuous map it is enough to notice that if $U\subseteq P^{k}$ is a closed set in $P^{k}$ it implies that $U\cap P$ is a closed set in $P$ , for any polytope $P$ over some subsets of vertices of $P^k$.
-It will be as well true for an admissible polytopes what implies that $\widehat{\pi}^{-1}(U)$ is a closed set in $CW(M^{2n}, P^k)\to P^k$.
-The second part follows directly from Corollary~\ref{can-bij}. \end{proof}
+Then the following is satisfied: \begin{lem} The canonical map $\widehat{\pi} : CW(M^{2n}, P^k)\to P^k$ \begin{itemize} \item is a continuous map; \item is a cell map for the standard cell decomposition of the polytope $P^{k}$ if and only if $\hat{\pi}$ is a homeomorphism. \end{itemize} \end{lem} \begin{proof} To prove that the map $\widehat{\pi}$ is continuous, it is enough to notice that if $U\subseteq P^{k}$ is a closed set in $P^{k}$ then $U\cap P$ is a closed set in $P$, for any polytope $P$ over some subsets of vertices of the polytope $P^k$.
+This will be true as well for the admissible polytopes, which implies that $\widehat{\pi}^{-1}(U)$ is a closed set in $CW(M^{2n}, P^k)$.
+The second statement follows directly from Corollary~\ref{can-bij}. \end{proof}

 \begin{ex} For a quasitoric manifold the canonical map $\widehat{\pi} : CW(M^{2n}, P^n)\to P^n$ is a homeomorphism. \end{ex}